 View this post on Instagram

 It’s not often the centerpiece of a restaurant is a full-size car, let alone a 1973 Volkswagen Bus.
-This analog bar room brings a vintage vibe to the town.
-Popular dishes include the Bavarian pretzel with beer cheese and Dijon mustard, poke wonton crisps, classic barbecue pulled pork sandwich and double onion cheddar burger.
+This outdoor analog bar room brings a vintage vibe to the town.
+Popular dishes include a Bavarian pretzel with beer cheese and spicy Dijon mustard, spicy poke wonton crisps, blackened chicken burrito bowl and double onion cheddar burger.

 227 Bridge St., Phoenixville